Cisco-UKI-DevX/Terraform-Lab-Guide/README.md

 ### Step 1 - Create our repository on Github and Terraform cloud

+First, if you don't already have a Terraform Cloud account, you can create one from (the Terraform Cloud application)[https://app.terraform.io/]:

 ### Step 2 - Configure your Terraform cloud workspace

+Terraform Cloud organizes your Terraform configurations into workspaces.
+In this guide we'll configure your first workspace:
 ### Step 3 - Create your Terraform config and build a configuration pipeline